 Top of page

-The council has its own welfare visiting team, who offer a money and debt advice service which may be able to assist you if you are experiencing financial difficulties and will also check that you are receiving all the benefits you are entitled to.
+The council has its own welfare visiting team, who offer a benefit and debt advice service which may be able to assist you if you are experiencing financial difficulties and will also check that you are receiving all the benefits you are entitled to.

 To find out more visit our Money Advice Page.